BW-Story - Hirsch & Greif

 In Sinsheim’s Klima Arena (Climate Arena), we can see today what the world will look like tomorrow.
 This innovative, hands-on, themed museum focuses on climate change and renewable energy.
 It is aimed at children and young people as well as families, schools and climate change enthusiasts.
 Travel through time, starting with a virtual glacier; use the interactive climate wall to find out more about climate and the greenhouse effect.
 See which animals and plants are native to moorland, forest or meadows – and how they are coping with climate change.

 SouthWest Germany’s rural past comes to life.
 An hour southeast of Stuttgart.

-Step back in time to the Old Days at Beuren Open-Air Museum.
+Step back in time at the Beuren Open-Air Museum.
 Rebuilt in the grounds are 22 historic buildings, ranging from a 15th-century barn to a 19th-century mill and washhouse.
 See how people really lived; go into homes; learn how they cared for sheep, chickens, goats, geese and rabbits.
 Watch weavers and bakers at work; visit the Tante-Helene-Lädle, Auntie Helene’s village shop, a treasure trove of typical toys, sweets and kitchen utensils from the 1930s.

 The Museum Würth.
 Sculptures galore!

 One of Germany’s great private collections.
 An hour northeast of Stuttgart.